dondenoncourt/mini_url/README.md

 equivalents.
 In that manner, false results should not be returned.
   *   The generated mini url will not contain bad words (specifically "foo" and "bar", pardon my French)
   *   Mini URLs are created from the page displayed from the ROOT URL of the application
+  *   update and capabilities are not available in the API
   *   The RESTful API will take GET requests of either the id of the MiniUrl SQL row or the mini_url itself.
 So, for example, the following 2 URLs would pull the same information: